hphilpotts/veg-app-backend/README.md

 _I've made the call to use PUTs as this should require less work as compared with using query parameters, for example with regards to authorisation, where the PUT approach does not need any changes (but query param approach would).
 I would, however, like to revisit this and consider the possible advantages of switching to the query param approach further down the line._

 - All GET Week requests and associated routes now updated to PUTs where required.
+- Ditto all GET FoodItem requests.
+All updates tested, readme API documentation updated.

+_First succesful PUT made in frontend also._

 ## Current issues to resolve:
+- `Food-item` route protection needs updating to incorporate either authorisation or authentication depending on requirements (currently only uses authentication).
 - `Week` and `Food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.
 - Daily entries into Week model are not typed as `ObjectId`.